Contact us

 (Note: these steps may vary depending on the browser version)

-3. Go to Privacy, Content Settings.
+3. Go to Privacy, Content settings.

 4. Select All cookies and site data.

-5. A list will appear with all cookies ordered by domain.
-To make it easier to find cookies from a particular domain, enter part or all of the address in the "Search cookies" field.
+5. A list of all cookies ordered by domain will appear.
+To find the cookies for a specific domain more easily, enter part or all of the address in the Search cookies field.

 Microsoft Internet Explorer 6.0, 7.0, 8.0, 9.0